nextcloud/spreed/docs/TURN.md

 - The `total-quota` parameter limits the number of allowed simultaneous connections to the TURN server.
 Along with [`max-bps` and `bps-capacity`](https://github.com/coturn/coturn/blob/upstream/4.5.1.3/README.turnserver#L414-L423) it can be used to limit the effects of a [DoS attack against the TURN server](https://tools.ietf.org/html/rfc8656#section-21.3.1).
 The value of _0_ shown above means _unlimited_; if a connection limit is desired it should be adjusted depending on your specific setup.

   Please note that the number of allowed simultaneous connections limited by `total-quota` are not only fully established connections, but also the connections being tested during the negotiation phase used to establish the actual connection.
 During the negotiation phase each peer generates several candidates (an IP address and port) that can be used to establish a connection with that peer.
 Then the peers try to establish a connection between them with different candidate combinations until a valid one is found.
-If there is a TURN server then the client will connect to the TURN server too and it will generate additional candidates with the IP address of the TURN server (the so called "relay" candidates).
+If there is a TURN server, then the client will connect to the TURN server too, and it will generate additional candidates with the IP address of the TURN server (the so-called "relay" candidates).
 Each of those relay candidates will try to connect to the candidates of the other peer, and each of those connection attempts allocates a slot in the available quota of the TURN server.
 If there are no more available slots "Allocation Quota Reached" message is written to coTURN logs.

   In most cases the candidates that will be generated, and thus the connections to the TURN server during the negotiation phase, can not be known beforehand.
 When Janus is used the number of candidate combinations is reduced, as the Janus candidates can be known, but the number of relay candidates that will be generated by the client may still be unknown.
 For example, it seems that browsers generate one relay candidate for each host candidate.
 Host candidates are those with the IP address known to the client, so typically there will be one for each network device in the system; in the case of Firefox host candidates are also generated for the IP addresses of local bridge network devices.